 The Debtor's operations were subject to a variety of federal, state and local environmental, worker safety and health laws and regulations, including those relating to air emissions, waste water discharges, the handling and disposal of solid and hazardous wastes and toxic substances and the release of hazardous substances.
 Those laws and regulations include the Federal Clean Air Act, Clean Water Act, Toxic Substances Control Act, Resource Conservation and Recovery Act ("RCRA"), Comprehensive Environmental Response, Compensation and Liability Act ("CERCLA"), and analogous state and local laws.
 As of August 31, 2003, the Debtor had total book reserves of approximately \$9 million relating to future costs arising from known environmental liabilities for investigation, remediation and operation and maintenance of remediation systems, including costs relating to its own properties and to certain sites at which the Debtor's wastes have allegedly been identified.
-With the exception of the matters listed below, the Debtor submits that its operations as of the Closing Date were generally in material compliance with all applicable environmental regulation and permitting requirements.
+With the exception of the matters listed below, the Debtor maintains that its operations as of the Closing Date were generally in material compliance with all applicable environmental regulations and permitting requirements.
+The Debtor's position, however, is not based upon any finding or determination by any court or any federal or state governmental agency, although the Debtor is not aware that such finding or determination by any court or any federal or state governmental agency is required as a matter of law.
+The U.S. Environmental Protection Agency ("EPA") and the West Virginia Department of Environmental Protection ("WVDEP") maintain that the Plan must provide for the Debtor's compliance with environmental regulatory obligations under applicable permits and the law.

 (a) Off-site environmental matters.
-The Debtor maintains that under prevailing law in the Fourth Circuit, an off-site environmental obligation is a dischargeable claim in bankruptcy when remediation would require the debtor to spend money.
-Therefore, the Debtor's alleged obligations to governmental agencies, site owners and other parties as a result of alleged environmental violations are classified as Class 4 General Unsecured Claims in the Plan.
-The West Virginia Department of Environmental Protection ("WVDEP") has appealed the Sale Order, asserting that the Sale Order was entered in error regarding (i) the treatment and priority of the Debtor's obligations regarding the Shiloh Landfill; (ii) the applicability and impact of 28 U.S.C. § 959(b) regarding compliance with state law; (iii) the alleged de facto abandonment of the Shiloh Landfill; (iv) the extent of the Bankruptcy Court's jurisdiction with respect to the 14th Amendment of the U.S. Constitution and sovereign immunity issues.
-Weirton and the WVDEP are engaged in settlement negotiations that would resolve the appeal.
+The Debtor and the WVDEP dispute the manner in which an off-site landfill, the Shiloh Landfill, is to be treated.
+The Debtor maintains that its performance obligations and responsibilities under that certain Consent Order and Agreement with Weirton and the Shiloh River Corporation ("SRC") in 1997 ("Shiloh Landfill COA") are Claims properly classified as Class 4 General Unsecured Claims, while the WVDEP alleges that the debtor is subject to continuing and non-dichargeable injunctive obligations and responsibilities.
+The WVDEP has appealed the Sale Order, asserting that the Sale Order was entered in error regarding (i) the treatment and priority of the Debtor's obligations regarding the Shiloh Landfill; (ii) the applicability and impact of 28 U.S.C. § 959(b) regarding compliance with state law; (iii) the alleged de facto abandonment of the Shiloh Landfill; (iv) the extent of the Bankruptcy Court's jurisdiction with respect to the 14th Amendment of the U.S.